 get Iliotibial band syndrome as well if their activity is new or

 suddenly increased.
-I highly recommend Yoga for Runners, if you are in this group.
+I highly recommend you foam roll your ITB's if you are in this group.

 The Function of the Tensor Fasciae Latae